yousseefben/keycloak-kafka-spi/README.md

 # Publish Keycloak Events to Kafka using SPI(plugins)

-You can find more details in the Blog post: https://xxx
+You can find more details in the Blog [post](https://www.ybentaleb.me/blog/kafka-keycloak-spi)

 ## Build jar
 ```